mt-class/penn/hw2.md

 exactly cover the input sentence.
 Even with all of the simplifications we have made, this problem is *still*
 NP-Complete, so we recommend that you solve it using an approximate method like stack decoding, discussed in Chapter 6 of the textbook.
+In fact, the baseline score you must beat was achieved using **stack decoding with reordering**.
 You can trade efficiency for search effectiveness by implementing histogram pruning or threshold pruning, or by playing around with reordering limits as described in the textbook.
 Or, you might consider implementing other approaches to solving the search problem: